nimrodlahav/the-WordNerd/README.md

 # the WordNerd   <img src="icon.png" alt="App Screenshot" width="30"/>

 WordNerd is an AI powered vocabulary-building app for Hebrew speakers learning English.
-Using Transformer based language models, WordNerd provides dynamic and personalized feedback.
+Using Transformer-based language models, WordNerd provides dynamic and personalized feedback.
 This is crucial, as most languages are flexible and fluid: they don’t follow exact rules, making languages rich but also challenging to acquire.
 Hence, the need for a non-binary feedback.
 Below are visuals of **some** of the application's UX:

 **Home**